hopfenspace/MateBot/docs/source/config.rst

 The parameter ``max-amount`` specifies the heighest amount a user can send to someone else, get back by a community payment or collect in a communism.
 It is measured in Cent.

+The option ``max-consume`` sets the upper limit of consumed goods in one command.
+This ensures that no one executes something like ``/drink 10000`` which in turn avoids trouble.

 Bot settings
 ~~~~~~~~~~~~